St. Ann's Academy (Victoria, British Columbia): Architecture

 St. Ann’s Academy is an excellent example of Victoria's Quebec Colonial style architecture.

-The Chapel
+Chapel

 St. Ann's Chapel was the original St. Andrew's Cathedral of the city of Victoria.
 The chapel of St. Andrew’s was designed by Brother (later Father) Michaud of the Clerics of Saint Viator.

 Other art works

 The Sisters of Saint Ann had two cemeteries at the Academy, where many of the first sisters were buried.
 In 1908, a plot in the northeast corner of Ross Bay Cemetery was opened for future burials.
 Upon the closure of the Academy in 1974, the first Sisters were exhumed and reinterred in the Sisters' plot in Ross Bay.

 Many of the stained glass windows were vandalized during its time of abandonment, and had to be rebuilt during the reconstruction.

 Sister Mary Osithe was the painter of 'The Immaculate Conception' painting that sits in the Sisters waiting room.
 Sister Mary Osithe was also the architect of Little Flower Academy school in Vancouver and St. Ann's Boys' School, Quamichan.